-Jed Lewinsohn received his BA from Cornell University in 2005, and his JD from Yale Law School in 2012; he expects to receive his PhD in philosophy from NYU in the summer of 2014.
-Jed works primarily in the areas of moral, legal, and political philosophy, and maintains an active interest in philosophical aspects of Jewish law.
+Jed Lewinsohn received his JD from Yale Law School in 2012, and expects to receive his PhD in philosophy from NYU in 2014.
+Jed works primarily in the areas of moral and political philosophy, and maintains an interest in Jewish philosophy.

 Jacob Weinrib completed a JD/PhD in the Combined Program in Law and Philosophy at the University of Toronto in 2013.
 In 2013-2014, Weinrib held a Global Research Fellowship at the Center for Constitutional Transitions at NYU Law.
 His articles have appeared in the Canadian Journal of Law and Jurisprudence, Kantian Review, Australian Journal of Legal Philosophy, Law and Philosophy, and the University of Toronto Law Journal.
 They can be accessed here.

 Weinrib works primarily at the intersection of legal philosophy and comparative constitutional law.
 The overarching purpose of his research is to formulate an original theory of the normative, institutional, and doctrinal dimensions of public law.
 Uniting each of these dimensions is the idea that public authority must be justified in terms of the right of each person bound by it to equal freedom.
 This approach culminates in an innovative justification of the institutional arrangements and fundamental doctrines of rights-based constitutional democracies in the postwar world, including judicial review and proportionality.
 The inspiration for Weinrib’s approach lies in a re-interpretation and extension of Kant’s theory of the state.